 These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.

 If you have missed a tax payment or you might miss your next payment due to COVID-19, please call HMRC’s dedicated helpline: 0800 0159 559.

-Support through the D2N2 Growth Hub
+Support for businesses from the D2N2 Growth Hub

-In response to current situation, Nottingham City Council has increased the number of staff available to speak directly with businesses.
+In response to the current situation, Nottingham City Council has increased the number of staff available to speak directly with businesses.

 If you would like to speak to a business adviser about any other query not answered on this page, contact the D2N2 Growth Hub enquiry line on 0333 0069178 (lines are open 9am to 5pm Monday to Friday) or complete an online enquiry form.